makerdao/community/governance/votes/Executive vote - September 13, 2019.md

 ---
-title: Keep the Stability fee set to a total of 12.5% per year
+title: Executive vote - September 13, 2019
-summary: Vote for this proposal to keep the Stability fee set to a total of 12.5% per year.
+summary: Lower the Stability fee by 2% to a total of 12.5% per year
 date: 2019-09-13T00:00:00.000Z
 address: "0x1EAD8a37d189a67B1736020131d4890833cF9103"
 ---
-The Maker Foundation Interim Risk Team has placed an Executive Vote into the [voting system](https://vote.makerdao.com/), which will enable the community to enact a new Dai Stability Fee of **12.5%**.
+The Maker Foundation Interim Risk Team has placed an Executive Vote into the [voting system](https://vote.makerdao.com), which will enable the community to enact a new Dai Stability Fee of **12.5%**.

 The Executive Vote ([FAQ](https://community-development.makerdao.com/governance/governance#is-there-more-than-one-type-of-vote)) will continue until the number of votes surpasses the total in favor of the previous Executive Vote.
 This is a [continuous approval](https://community-development.makerdao.com/governance/governance#what-is-continuous-approval-voting) vote.